-A C-corp is another type of legal entity that also shields its owners from personal liability, while enabling the company to have a wider pool of potential investors.
+A C-corp is a type of legal entity that also shields its owners from personal liability, while enabling the company to have a wider pool of potential investors.
 That said, a C–corp is more complicated to run due to tax and state regulations they must abide by.

 In contrast to an LLC, C-corp revenues will be “double taxed,” first at the corporate level and then at the individual shareholder level when distributions are made.
 Unlike LLCs, C-corps are not able to “pass through” losses or profits to individuals.

 Also, as discussed above, C-corps have many more regulatory requirements they need to abide by to stay in good standing with their state of incorporation.
 Those regulations depend on the state—but from holding regular board and shareholder meetings to taking detailed board minutes, it’s quite a lift.
 While this can also be a good forcing function to make sure your business is managed well, it will require material investments of time and money.

 While LLCs can be simpler to manage and may provide some tax advantages to founders who want to take advantage of pass-through taxation, corporations also offer many benefits.
 We’ll list a few scenarios where startups should primarily consider a C-corp below.